Match Reaction

 Australian Open: Scores | Draws | Order of play

-On what is expected to be one of the hottest days of the tournament, the World No. 4 made sure she wouldn’t be in the sun for long, wrapping up the win in 1 hour and 11 minutes on Saturday afternoon.
+On what was expected to be one of the hottest days of the tournament, the World No. 4 made sure she wouldn’t be in the sun for long, wrapping up the win in 1 hour and 11 minutes on Saturday afternoon.

 Besides, the heat wasn’t anything a Florida kid isn't used to.